Rewind: Turkey Stuffed Delicata Squash

 This is a rewind post, brought up from the archives and given new life here at the front of the blog – hope that you enjoy it!

-So, now the music is off, and I can turn my attention to the treatment of a few of these fantastic Delicata winter squashes our garden produced this year.
-Delicatas have become a favorite of ours, because of their delicious sweet and rich flesh.
-They are similar to acorn squash, but with a deeper flavor and without the deep ridges that can acorn difficult to prepare.
-I have seen lot of recipes for both Delicata and acorn squash that say the skins are edible, but we aren’t so crazy about that idea, but you may find that you enjoy them, and with this recipe you can go either way.
+Delicata squash have become a favorite of ours, because of their delicious sweet and rich flesh.
+They are similar to acorn squash, but with a deeper flavor and without the ridges that can make acorn squash difficult to prepare.
+I have seen lot of recipes for both Delicata and acorn squash that say the skins are edible, but we aren’t so crazy about that idea, though you may find that you enjoy them, and with this recipe you can go either way.

-Last fall, I posted a recipe for a side dish using these squash: Maple Glazed Delicata Squash, but today, I have a main course that comes in a nice neat little package – the squash itself.
-It’s an easy meal to prepare, but is full of complex and rich flavor.
+Previously, I posted a recipe for a side dish using Delicatas: Maple Glazed Delicata Squash, but today, I have a main course that comes in a nice neat little package – the squash itself.
+It’s an easy meal to prepare but is full of complex and rich flavor.
 Leftovers will keep in the fridge for 3 or 4 days, to become another dinner, and maybe a lunch as well, or can be frozen if you wrap them nice and tight so they can’t get freezer burnt.

 - Stuffed Delicata Squash

 - ½ cup brown rice

 - 1 cup water

 - 1 stalk celery, cut in a small dice

 - ½ medium onion, cut in a small dice